ogorton/dmscatter/README.md

 # A Fortran Program for Experimental WIMP Analysis
+*Oliver Gorton, Changfeng Jiao, and Calvin Johnson*

 Computes the differential event rate for WIMP-nucleon scattering events.
+This code is based on the Mathematica package described in [this arXiv link](https://arxiv.org/abs/1308.6288).

 Source code is located in src directory.
 To compile run from the src directory: